w1tw0lf/Unifi-Device-info/README.md

 ## Reboot command

-`shell_command.reboot_unifi_ap` can be created via https://github.com/stevejenkins/unifi-linux-utils/blob/master/uap_reboot.sh, change `uap_list` to only the ip of the AP.
+`shell_command.reboot_unifi_ap` can be created via https://github.com/stevejenkins/unifi-linux-utils/blob/master/uap_reboot.sh, change `uap_list` to only the ip of the device.

 Then adding to configuration.yaml under shell_command:
 ```